 Most of Tunisia's trade is with Europe.
 Since the 2008 free trade agreement between Tunisia and the European Union, the exports to Europe have boosted Tunisia's economic growth significantly.
-Product exportation totaled \$19.743 billion in 2021, of which over 67% went to the European Union.
+Product exportation totaled \$17.258 billion in 2022, of which over 67% went to the European Union.
 Around 43% of total foreign direct investment (FDI) comes from Europe.
-In 2021, FDI reached \$660 million and was mainly invested in the manufacturing section (59%).
+In 2022, FDI reached \$643 million and was mainly invested in the industrial section (59%).
 The remaining inflow was divided among energy (22%), services (19%), and agriculture (<1%).

-Tunisia's product importation equaled \$24.269 billion in 2021, creating a trade deficit.
+Tunisia's product importation equaled \$22.5 billion in 2022, creating a trade deficit.
 Imports are primarily hydrocarbons, machinery and equipment, and foodstuffs.
 Tunisia's major import partners include Italy, France, China, Germany, and Turkey.